-Whether you are moving to California from out of state or you are just relocating from another area, both these areas are popular choices if you’re looking to take full advantage of the laidback California lifestyle.
+Whether you are moving to California from out of state or you are just relocating from another area, both these areas are popular choices in the United States if you’re looking to take full advantage of the laid back California lifestyle.
 When comparing Santa Barbara vs San Diego, it’s important to look at your personal preferences for a city and see which one fits best for you.
-Both cities offer incredible living conditions, beautiful landscapes, and a top-notch food scene.
-What’s going to set these two choices apart is your personal preferences.
+Both cities offer incredible living conditions, magnificent landscapes for sightseeing, beautiful beaches, Pacific Ocean views, and a top-notch food scene.

-To help you choose your next California home, we’ve created this guide to compare Santa Barbara versus San Diego.
-We’re breaking down some of the key things to consider about each county as you decide which option is truly the best for you.
+To help you choose your next Southern California home, we’ve created this helpful guide that compares Santa Barbara vs San Diego.
+We’re breaking down some of the key things to consider about each of these beautiful beach cities as you decide which option is truly the best for you.

 With a population of just over 420,000, Santa Barbara is a much smaller county than San Diego, Orange, or Los Angeles.
 That being said, there is a lot to love about the beautiful county that offers gorgeous views of the Pacific Ocean and Santa Ynez mountains.
-Booming with history and breathtaking landscapes, Santa Barabara is a unique location that steals the hearts of many who visit.
+Booming with history and breathtaking landscapes, Santa Barbara is a unique location in the United States that steals the hearts of many who visit.
 Between its beautiful wine country, world-renowned restaurants, and quaint charm, Santa Barbara makes for the perfect destination for both visitors and locals alike.
-One of the largest drivers for Santa Barbara is UC Santa Barbara which is located in Goleta.
+One of the largest drivers for is UC Santa Barbara which is located in Goleta.

 Known for moving a little slower and having a taste for luxury, Santa Barbara offers a unique and eclectic downtown area as well as the coveted community of Montecito.
 With just eight cities within Santa Barbara county, this area offers a much smaller feel than other Southern California alternatives while still providing a number of activities for residents to enjoy.
-If you are looking to live in a beachside community with beautiful views of the coast and the Santa Ynez Valley, Santa Barbara County may be the perfect community for you.
+If you are looking to buy a house in California with a beachside community, beautiful views of the coast and the Santa Ynez Valley, living in Santa Barbara County may be the perfect community for you.

 As it sounds, The Mesa neighborhood is located on a mesa that sits above the city, giving residents gorgeous views of both the Pacific and the Santa Ynez mountains.
 Complete with a number of playgrounds and parks, this popular destination is great for young families as well as college students who enjoy a quieter neighborhood.